-- To enable children to accept that variation in size, growth rates and age at which puberty starts is normal, and to communicate any concerns they may have about their own development to appropriate people. - To reduce or eliminate any teasing about sexual matters, which many children fear, and which in some instances may amount to sexism, sexual harassment, threats of sexual violence, gender stereotypes and misogyny.
-This includes behaviour online. - To foster respect for other people's beliefs, feelings and needs, including online. - To help children accept their sexuality as part of their whole personality. - To develop personal relations skills and belief in the value of many different kinds of friendships, including platonic friendships, and in everyone's right not to be sexually active. - To increase pupil's confidence, resilience and self-esteem, both offline and online, and help them to learn and practise decision making skills, including those necessary for resisting pressure from peers and others to behave in potentially damaging ways (this begins the process of developing skills for the promotion of long-term sexual health). - To challenge media stereotypes of masculinity and femininity, raise awareness of potential sexism and the value of equal opportunities for partners in relationships (heterosexual, homosexual, lesbian, transgender). - To increase pupil's knowledge of the rules and principles for keeping safe on-line, including how to recognise risks, harmful contact and content, and how and to whom to report issues of sexual harassment, threats of sexual violence and risks of sexual exploitation. - To develop pupils understanding of a range of views and beliefs about relationships and sex in society about gender, gender reassignment, sex and sexuality. - To develop pupil's personal attributes such as honesty, integrity, courage and humility, both offline and online, and their understanding of the moral issues involved in human sexual behaviour and explore those held by different cultures and groups. - To develop awareness of the importance of good physical health and emotional wellbeing, and the positive impact healthy relationships can have on mental health and self-respect. - To develop understanding of the facts and laws about marriage, sex, sexuality, sexual health, gender identity, sexual harassment and violence, pornography, online behaviour, sexting, pregnancy and abortion, criminal/sexual exploitation, FGM and faith abuse. - To evaluate the sex education programme regularly and revise it in the light of the children's responses, parent's wishes, new research findings, and government directives on RSE.
+- To help children understand that they have rights (and should have control over who touches their bodies) and increase communication skills about these, particularly in terms of online child-on-child abuse, sexual harassment and threats of sexual violence. - To empower pupils to make sounds decisions when facing risks, challenges and complex contexts, and practice strategies for self-protection in terms of online safety, consent, harassment, sexual violence and criminal/sexual exploitation. - To develop a whole school approach that is inclusive of difference: gender identity, sexual orientation, gender reassignment, gender questioning, gender non-conformity, disability, ethnicity, culture, age, faith or belief. - To deepen understanding that violence and sexual harassment can take place within intimate personal relationships between peers. - To reduce or eliminate any teasing about sexual matters, which many children fear, and which in some instances may amount to sexism, sexual harassment, threats of sexual violence, gender stereotypes and misogyny.
+This includes behaviour online. - To foster respect for other people's beliefs, feelings and needs, including online. - To help children accept their sexuality as part of their whole personality. - To develop personal relations skills and belief in the value of many different kinds of friendships, including platonic friendships, and in everyone's right not to be sexually active. - To increase pupil's confidence, resilience and self-esteem, both offline and online, and help them to learn and practise decision making skills, including those necessary for resisting pressure from peers and others to behave in potentially damaging ways (this begins the process of developing skills for the promotion of long-term sexual health). - To challenge media stereotypes of masculinity and femininity, raise awareness of potential sexism and the value of equal opportunities for partners in relationships (heterosexual, homosexual, lesbian, transgender, non-binary). - To increase pupil's knowledge of the rules and principles for keeping safe on-line, including how to recognise risks, harmful contact and content, and how and to whom to report issues of sexual harassment, threats of sexual violence and risks of sexual exploitation. - To develop pupils understanding of a range of views and beliefs about relationships and sex in society about gender, gender reassignment, sex and sexuality. - To develop pupil's personal attributes such as honesty, integrity, courage and humility, both offline and online, and their understanding of the moral issues involved in human sexual behaviour and explore those held by different cultures and groups. - To develop awareness of the importance of good physical health and emotional well-being, and the positive impact healthy relationships can have on mental health and self-respect. - To develop understanding of the facts and laws about marriage, sex, sexuality, sexual health, gender identity, sexual harassment and violence, pornography, online behaviour, sexting, pregnancy and abortion, criminal/sexual exploitation, FGM and faith abuse.